 Further, the attempt of the ruling classes of the imperialist countries to maintain the rest of the nations in the world as colonies or dependent countries gives rise to a storm of struggle by the peoples of the oppressed nations to free themselves from imperialist rule.
-This struggle, which especially since WW 2 has swept most of Asia, Africa, and Latin America, has struck tremendous blows against the imperialists.
-It has been a great support to the struggle of the workers in the imperialist countries themselves, weakening the imperialists and bringing closer the day when the working class in the imperialist countries can finally bring down the imperialists.
+This struggle, which especially since WW II has swept most of Asia, Africa, and Latin America, has struck tremendous blows against the imperialists.
+It has been a great support to the struggle of the workers in the imperialist countries themselves, weakening the imperialists and bringing closer the day when the working class in the imperialists.
 This is why the workers in the imperialist countries, as they become conscious of the historic role of their class, support as their own the struggle of the oppressed nations for liberation.